loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 well as being an intermediate compilation target for higher-level functional languages.

-/*
-#red_text[
-One of the reason why functional languages are not frequently used in system-level programming is memory control.
-Most functional languages lack direct control and instead feature garbage collection#todo[source: my ass].
-While garbage collectors make development easier by removing the need to reason about memory management, runtime time suffers depending on the type of garbage collector. #todo[expand] Manual management ala C, is not preferred either, due to it being easy to introduce bugs such as use after free, dangling pointers etc. A middle ground here would be using linear types.
-Linear types lets us constrain values to only being used once and _have_ to be used.
-Informally speaking, forcing all values to be used removes the need for garbage collection as we simply free a values memory when we use that value.

-#block(width: 100%, stroke: red, inset: 10pt)[
-- Principle 1: most of the compiliation steps are done within a typed (logic-inspired) language

-Compared to usual functional languages, a key advantage of such a language is that the programmer will be able to precisely control the low-level behaviour of programs.

-- Parts of the program (perhaps just type annotations) can be written in SLFL for control, while most of the program can be written in the higher level language
-]
-]

-*/

 == Pre-existing work in the literature
 - Lilac: a functional programming language based on linear logic @lilac1994